jamesmeyer1/EKSKube2IAM/README.md

 ## Step 5: Launch Instances:
 You need the current optimized AMI for the [Amazon EKS worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)
 Use the CloudFormation Stack called nodesWorkshop2.yaml

+Include the arn of the role you created above.

 ## Step 6: Configure Instances to Join Cluster: